jaeksoft/opensearchserver/src/doc/en/documentation/tutorials%7Cgetting_started%7C3/how_to_quickly_crawl_a_website_and_create_a_search_engine.md

 ![Résultat final](finaldisplay_en.png)

-Some pages have been prepared to help us in this tutorial.
-The example is a news website with 4 URL:
+This tutorial uses an example website, which has four URLs:

 * [http://www.open-search-server.com/test-website/](http://www.open-search-server.com/test-website/)
   * [http://www.open-search-server.com/test-website/unemployment-is-decreasing/](http://www.open-search-server.com/test-website/unemployment-is-decreasing/)
   * [http://www.open-search-server.com/test-website/worldcup-2040/](http://www.open-search-server.com/test-website/worldcup-2040/)
   * [http://www.open-search-server.com/test-website/oscar-academy-awards/](http://www.open-search-server.com/test-website/oscar-academy-awards/)

-Before starting you will need to [install OpenSearchServer](http://www.open-search-server.com/install-opensearchserver/), which will take you 3 minutes only!
+This tutorial assumes that you have already [installed OpenSearchServer](http://www.open-search-server.com/install-opensearchserver/), which takes about three minutes.

 ## A few definitions

-Let's see a few key concepts of the search engines area:
+Let's review some key concepts about search engines:

-* **Index**: this is where documents are stored, sorted and analysed with several algorithms to allow quick search.
+* **Index**: this is where documents are stored, sorted and analysed using algorithms that allow for faster searches.
-* **Crawler**: web crawler explores websites to index their pages.
-It can follow every links it finds and be limited to some patterns of URL only.
-It can read lots of types of document: web page, files, images, etc. There are also crawlers for filesystem and databases.
+* **Crawler**: a "web crawler" explores websites to index their pages.
+It can follow every links it finds, or it can be limited to exploring certain URL patterns.
+A modern web crawler can read many types of document: web pages, files, images, etc. There also exist crawlers that index filesystem and databases rather than web sites.
-* **Schema**: it is the structure of the index.
-It defines the fields of indexed documents.
+* **Schema**: this is the structure of the index.
+It defines the fields of the indexed documents.
-* **Query**: queries are the full-text search queries.
-Several parameters can be configured in queries, especially which fields to search in, weight for each field, facets, snippets, etc.
+* **Query**: the full-text search queries.
+Several parameters can be configured within queries -- which fields they should search in, how much weight to give to each field, which facets, which snippets, etc.
 * **Facet**: facets are counters with filters, on particular fields.
 * **Snippet**: snippets are extracts of text containing the searched keywords.
 * **Renderer**: OpenSearchServer renderers are extremely easy to set up and to customize search pages.
 They can then be embedded in your website to let your users search your index.